AbdBarho/stable-diffusion-webui-docker/README.md

 # Stable Diffusion WebUI Podman

-Run Stable Diffusion on your Radeon machine with a nice UI without any hassle!
+Run Stable Diffusion web browser accessible UI on your CUDA/ROCm machine without any hassle!

 NOTE:
-- Only ROCm supported for now
 - Supports AUTOMATIC1111 and ComfyUI
-- CUDA support to be worked on later
+- Supports CUDA and ROCm
+- Supports SD 1.5 and SDXL for AUTOMATIC1111 and ComfyUI
+- Supports SD 3 for ComfyUI
 - Requires podman-compose 1.1.0 or newer

-## Setup & Usage
+## Quick Setup

-> Note: In progress

 **Download necessary models**
 ```